leafo/lapis/docs/models.md

 ### `Model:include_in(objects, key, opts={})`

-Bulk load rows of the model into an array of objects (often the array of objects is an array of instances of another model).
-This is used to preload associations in a single query in order to avoid the [n+1 queries problem](https://leafo.net/guides/postgresql-preloading.html).
+Bulk load rows of the model into an array of objects (often this array of objects is an array of instances of another model).
+This is used to preload associations in a single query to avoid the [n+1 queries problem](https://leafo.net/guides/postgresql-preloading.html).

-It works my mutating the objects in the array by inserting a new field into each item where the query returned a result.
+It works by mutating the objects in the array, inserting a new field into each item where the query returned a result.
 The name of this new field is either derived from the model's table name, or manually specified via an option.

 Returns the `objects` array table.

-> It's possible for `include_in` to assign the same reference to different
+> `include_in` can assign the same reference to different
-> items in `objects.` The query will fetch only unique rows that meet the
+> items in `objects`.
+The query will fetch only unique rows that meet the
 > requirement.
-As an example, if you are preloading the `author` for many
+For instance, if you are preloading the `author` for numerous
 > `posts`, and they all share the same `author_id`, then only one `author` will
 > be fetched, and the same reference will be assigned to every `post`.

-This is a lower level interface for preloading data on models.
-In general we recommend [using relations](#relations) if possible.
+This is a lower-level interface for preloading data on models.
+Generally, it's recommended to [use relations](#relations) if possible.
 A relation will internally generate a call to `include_in` based on how you have configured the relation.

 The `key` argument controls the mapping from the fields in each object of the objects array to the column name used in the query.
 It can be a string, an array of strings, or a string*(column)* → string*(field)* table mapping.
-When using a string or array of strings then the corresponding associated key is automatically chosen.
+When using a string or an array of strings, the corresponding associated key is automatically selected.

 Possible values for `key` argument: